Code-Institute-Submissions/houseplant-heroes/README.md

 MongoDB was chosen for its usability.

-In order to create relational data, object id's were used inside the data structure.
-E.g." plant_post_id" in comments.

 ## Collections Data structure

+In order to access relational data, shared inner objects were used inside the data structure:

+1. Users Collection is linked to Plant_Posts Collection via username (posted_by)
+2. Plant_Posts Collection is linked to Comments via plant_post_id

-#### 1. Users Collection
+#### 1. Users Collection - c

 | Title    | Key in db | Data type |
 | -------- | --------- | --------- |